 Make the car available.
 Another way to get people to see your car is to park it in a public location and leave that information in your ad.
 Some people park their car in their driveway or outside their home.
 If you are uncomfortable giving your address out to strangers, consider parking your car at another location.
 Just be sure to get permission before parking it in a place that doesn’t belong to you.

 Note about privacy on Craigslist: Craigslist will not display your e-mail if you do not wish them to do so, so you can receive e-mails through their autoforwarding tool; this is a great security feature.
 Likewise, many people prefer not to leave their phone number for privacy reasons.
 Go with your gut on this one and do what you are comfortable doing.

-Do you have tips for selling your car on Craigslist or other online services?
+Do you have tips or any experience with selling your car on Craigslist or other online services?